astronomer/docs/software_versioned_docs/version-0.25/cli-quickstart.md

    You should also be able to access your Postgres Database at: `localhost:5432/postgres`.
 For guidelines on accessing your Postgres database both locally and on Astronomer, refer to the [Access Airflow Database](access-airflow-database.md) guide.

-   > **Note**: Running `$ astro dev start` will start your project with the Airflow Webserver exposed at port 8080 and Postgres exposed at port 5432.
+   > **Note**: Running `$ astro dev start` will start your project with the Airflow webserver exposed at port 8080 and Postgres exposed at port 5432.
    >
    > If you already have either of those ports allocated, you can either [stop existing docker containers](https://forum.astronomer.io/t/docker-error-in-cli-bind-for-0-0-0-0-5432-failed-port-is-already-allocated/151) or [change the port](https://forum.astronomer.io/t/i-already-have-the-ports-that-the-cli-is-trying-to-use-8080-5432-occupied-can-i-change-the-ports-when-starting-a-project/48).